Fentanyl (Into the nose)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.
-Throw away any unused spray bottle and start using a new one after 5 days or more since it has been used or 14 days or more since it has been primed.
+- Disposal: Ask your pharmacist about the best way to dispose of medicine that you do not use.
+Throw away any spray bottle and start using a new one if you have used 8 sprays or if it has been 60 days or more since it has been used.
 Dispose any used, partially used, or unneeded spray bottles by emptying and spraying the remaining solution into the pouch.
 The sealed pouch and the empty bottle should be placed in a child-resistant container before discarding it in the trash can.
 Wash your hands with soap and water right away after handling the pouch.
-If additional assistance is required, call 1-866-435-6775.

 Drugs and Foods to Avoid